fatjonfreskina/Learn-Vuejs/README.md

 This functionality is not a computed value because we do not actually need to continually use this information to compute a new dynamic property: we just need to update existing properties whenever the change happens.

-The value of watch is an object containing all of the properties to watch.
-The keys of this object are the names of the properties to watch for changes and the values are functions to run whenever the corresponding properties change.
+The value of watch is an object containing all of the properties to watch. **The keys of this object are the names of the properties to watch for changes and the values are functions to run whenever the corresponding properties change**.
 These functions take two parameters: the new value of that property and the previous value of that property.

 **Note**: It may seem like you could use watch in many instances where you could use computed.
 The Vue team encourages developers to use computed in these situations as **computed values update more efficiently than watched values**.

+> If possible : use computed.

 ### Instance Methods